rgirodon/NotificationEngine/README.md

 This is the most simple Selector : for any Topic it retrieves just one Recipient, the Administrator email set in localsettings.properties.

-To register this notificator in a Channel, here is an example :
+To register this selector in a Channel, here is an example :

 ```JSON
 {